cardillan/mindcode/doc/syntax/MINDUSTRY-TIPS-N-TRICKS.markdown

 The alternative to using flags is querying the unit to see whether it is free or actively controlled.
 When a unit is free, the `@unit.controlled` property returns `0`.
-When the value is nonzero, the unit is controlled, either by a processor, or directly by a player, or part of the player group (different values are assigned to each of these cases).
+When the value is nonzero, the unit is controlled, either by a processor, or directly by a player, or by being part of the units commanded indirectly by player (different values are assigned to each of these possibilities).

 A wee bit enhanced `findFreeUnit()` function using the `controlled` property might look like this: